STAT545-UBC-hw-2018-19/hw05-zeeva85/README.md

 Welcome to my STAT545 private repository.
 This repository will primarily contain the study materials and assignments associated with [STAT545][Stat545Link].

-Links to the `.md` and `.rmd` "Homework 04: Tidy data and joins"" for the STAT545A.
+Links to the `.md` and `.rmd` "Homework 05: Factor and figure management" for the STAT545A.

 [hw005.md][hw004.md] \| [hw005.rmd][hw005.rmd]